dsc-sookmyung/2021-Gitribute-SolutionChallenge/README.md

 Blooming is a local non-face-to-face sanitary pad donation platform for underprivileged female teenagers.

 The Blooming Box is located in the women's restroom of a subway station for good accessibility, so that donors can donate or beneficiaries can take sanitary pads non-face-to-face.
-There is a hole in the upper part of the box, so anyone can donate at any time, and in order to take a sanitary pad, you must sign up the Blooming site and get a password after being recognized as a beneficiary.
+There are several holes in the upper part of the box, so anyone can donate at any time, and in order to take a sanitary pad, you must sign up the Blooming site and get a password after being recognized as a beneficiary.
 Donors and beneficiaries keep a record on the site when they donate or take sanitary pads.
 Donors do not have to leave a record on the site, but if they leave a record, a certificate will be awarded based on the record that is left.